A person standing at a podium giving a speech to graduates.

 “Education is not a preparation for life; education is life itself.” — John Dewey

-Learning is a complex process with cognitive, affective, and social dimensions that involves not only knowledge and understanding, but also values, attitudes, and habits of mind that affect students’ success in and beyond the classroom.
 Program-level assessment of student learning is conducted by faculty who wish to improve the quality of student learning in their programs and provide justification for the resources needed to maintain them.
-These assessments involve the systematic collection of information about student learning across courses in an academic program to determine how well students are meeting program learning goals and inform decisions about program content, delivery and pedagogy.
+These assessments involve the systematic collection of information about student learning across courses in an academic program to (a) determine how well students are meeting program goals and (b) to inform decisions about program content, delivery and pedagogy.
+In this way, assessment empowers faculty to make evidence-based decisions about program design and resource allocation.

 When designing a learning assessment activity, it is important to consider the following: (1) Assessment is an opportunity to address faculty concerns related to student learning and should start with genuine questions, (2) It is important to articulate the learning goals of the program and the ways in which progress on these goals can be meaningfully measured, and (3) Good assessment is manageable and sustainable.
 It is neither prudent nor productive to measure everything.
 It is also unlikely that you will be able to assess progress on all of a program’s learning goals in a single year.
 Remember that learning assessment is an ongoing process and create a long-term strategy for the assessment of your program’s learning goals.